awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 The target table for the COPY command\.
 The table must already exist in the database\.
 The table can be temporary or persistent\.
 The COPY command appends the new input data to any existing rows in the table\.
 <a name="tutorial-loading-syntax-column-list"></a>
 **Column list**
 By default, COPY loads fields from the source data to the table columns in order\.
 You can optionally specify a *column list,* that is a comma\-separated list of column names, to map data fields to specific columns\.
-You will not use column lists in this tutorial\.
+You don't use column lists in this tutorial\.
 For more information, see [Column List](copy-parameters-column-mapping.md#copy-column-list) in the COPY command reference\.

 <a name="tutorial-loading-syntax-data-source.title"></a>Data source

 You can use the COPY command to load data from an Amazon S3 bucket, an Amazon EMR cluster, a remote host using an SSH connection, or an Amazon DynamoDB table\.
-For this tutorial, you will load from data files in an Amazon S3 bucket\.
-When loading from Amazon S3, you must provide the name of the bucket and the location of the data files, by providing either an object path for the data files or the location of a manifest file that explicitly lists each data file and its location\.
+For this tutorial, you load from data files in an Amazon S3 bucket\.
+When loading from Amazon S3, you must provide the name of the bucket and the location of the data files\.
+To do this, provide either an object path for the data files or the location of a manifest file that explicitly lists each data file and its location\.
 + Key prefix

   An object stored in Amazon S3 is uniquely identified by an object key, which includes the bucket name, folder names, if any, and the object name\.
 A *key prefix *refers to a set of objects with the same prefix\.
 The object path is a key prefix that the COPY command uses to load all objects that share the key prefix\.
 For example, the key prefix `custdata.txt` can refer to a single file or to a set of files, including `custdata.txt.001`, `custdata.txt.002`, and so on\.
 + Manifest file

-  If you need to load files with different prefixes, for example, from multiple buckets or folders, or if you need to exclude files that share a prefix, you can use a manifest file\.
+  In some cases, you might need to load files with different prefixes, for example from multiple buckets or folders\.
+In others, you might need to exclude files that share a prefix\.
+In these cases, you can use a manifest file\.
 A *manifest file* explicitly lists each load file and its unique object key\.
-You will use a manifest file to load the PART table later in this tutorial\.
+You use a manifest file to load the PART table later in this tutorial\.
 <a name="tutorial-loading-syntax-credentials"></a>
 **Credentials**
-To access the AWS resources that contain the data to load, you must provide AWS access credentials \(that is, an access key ID and a secret access key\) for an AWS user or an IAM user with sufficient privileges\.
+To access the AWS resources that contain the data to load, you must provide AWS access credentials for an AWS user or an IAM user with sufficient privileges\.
+These credentials are an access key ID and a secret access key\.
 To load data from Amazon S3, the credentials must include ListBucket and GetObject permissions\.
 Additional credentials are required if your data is encrypted or if you are using temporary access credentials\.
 For more information, see [Authorization Parameters](copy-parameters-authorization.md) in the COPY command reference\.
 For more information about managing access, go to [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.
-If you do not have an access key ID and secret access key, you will need to get them\.
+If you do not have an access key ID and secret access key, you need to get them\.
 For more information, go to [Administering Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.

 <a name="tutorial-loading-syntax-options.title"></a>Options

 You can specify a number of parameters with the COPY command to specify file formats, manage data formats, manage errors, and control other features\.
-In this tutorial, you will use the following COPY command options and features:
+In this tutorial, you use the following COPY command options and features:
 + [Key Prefix](#tutorial-loading-key-prefix)
 + [CSV Format](#tutorial-loading-csv-format)
 + [NULL AS](#tutorial-loading-null-as)